 - Galápagos National Park Fees and Transit Control Card

 - Photographic guiding and instruction from two pros

 - Image reviews, post-processing instruction

 What’s Not Included?

 International flights to/from Guayaquil, Ecuador.
 Airport transfers (hotel shuttle available, and also cabs are inexpensive).
 Passport and visa fees.
-Travel Medical Insurance and Medical Evacuation Insurance (mandatory).
+Travel Medical Insurance and Medical Evacuation Insurance (required).
 Trip Cancellation Insurance (optional).
 Meals in Guayaquil other than dinner on May 20, 2019.
 Hotel room in Guayaquil before May 19, or May 28 or after.
 Alcoholic beverages, and any items of a personal nature.
 Anything not specifically listed as included.

 Your deposit of $3,500 will hold your place in this workshop.
 Further deposit of $3,500 is due by September 1, 2018.
 The balance will be due not later than February 1, 2019.
 All payments are non-refundable which is why you should have Trip Cancellation Insurance.
 All of our other normal Terms and Conditions apply.

 If you're looking for a small-group, intensive photographic Galápagos trip aboard an amazing private yacht with the best pros and naturalists in the business, look no further and click the "Sign Me Up! button now because this workshop will sell out fast.
 See you in the Galápagos!